 - There is almost no shade on this trail, so avoid hiking it in the heat of the day if possible.

 - Sunset is a particularly splendid time, the light is perfect for photos, the weather is cooler, and you might spot wildlife.

 - When the sun starts going down, keep your eyes out for deer in the meadows that flank this trail

 - Stop at the Canyon Junction bridge to get stunning photos of Zion, but be careful – cars go by here all the time.
 This view is one of the most photographed in the park!

 Explored by Ale Leon from Sea Salt & Fog

 What’s your favorite Zion hiking spot (or which of these Zion trails can you not wait to try)?
-I’d love to know.
-Share in the comments below.
+Join my private Facebook group National Parks Collectors and comment and let me know.

 If you are also going to Bryce Canyon, read my Bryce Canyon National Park Guide.

-If you liked this post, please share the love and Pin it to your National Parks board!
+If you liked this post, please share the love and Pin It to your Zion National Park board!